 - Meditation tips

-What is meditation?Meditation has a long history of being practised to focus or clear the mind, increase self-awareness, ultimately leading to a calm and relaxing state.
+What is meditation?Meditation has a long history of being practised to focus or clear the mind, increase self-awareness, and increase productivity.

 There is an abundance of practices of meditation and today, we know that what experienced meditators have experienced hundreds of years ago, has a biological basis found in both brain and body.

 Nowadays, people are more and more interested in trying out meditation - it is no longer limited to yogis and affiliated with spirituality.